“Respect” - Produced by: Theatre Three– Port Jefferson

 Reviewed by: Jeb Ladouceur

 Award-winning writer, Jeb Ladouceur is the author of a dozen novels, and his theater and book reviews appear in several major L.I. publications.
 His newest book, THE GHOSTWRITERS, explores the bizarre relationship between the late Harper Lee and Truman Capote.
-Ladouceur’s recently completed thriller, THE SOUTHWICK INCIDENT, is due next month.
-It involves a radicalized Yale student and his CIA pursuers.
+Ladouceur’s recently completed thriller, THE SOUTHWICK INCIDENT, is due next month, and will be introduced at the Smithtown Library on Sunday afternoon, May 21st.
+The book involves a radicalized Yale student and his CIA pursuers.
 Mr. Ladouceur’s revealing website is www.JebsBooks.com